 Amazon has tried to make a tablet that isn’t going to disappoint buyers quickly.
 I don’t think many of you will feel let down by its build, or become irritated by the amount of storage space you have to play with.

 The screen, however, may put a few folk off.
 Its specs are basic, as is the case with all the lower-cost Fire tablets, but what is most evident is the lack of display contrast in a well-lit room.
 This is the one area it would have been nice to see Amazon update for this 2018 version.

 The screen is highly reflective, making blacks appear quite grey.
 This isn’t the usual symptom of the LCD screen’s backlight showing through, but is a result of the different layers of the screen’s structure reflecting a small amount of ambient light.

-As such, the Amazon Fire HD 8 will look quite low energy compared with your smartphone, unless you increase the screen brightness by quite some margin; this will make the contrast seem better.
+As such, the Amazon Fire HD 8 will look quite low-energy compared to your smartphone, unless you increase the screen brightness by quite some margin; this will make the contrast seem better.
 There’s no Auto brightness setting here, so you have to make any alterations manually.

 Other parts of the Amazon Fire HD 8 screen are perfectly fine for the £90 price.
-1,280 x 800 pixels spread across 8 inches doesn’t look super-sharp, but the software does a good enough job of smoothing out fonts so they don’t appear ugly.
+1280 x 800 pixels spread across eight inches doesn’t look super-sharp, but the software does a good enough job of smoothing out fonts so they don’t appear ugly.